petehunt/loris/README.md

 Web workers don't work locally; use a web server.
 Read the paragraph in the example.

+  + How should I use this?

+First, don't use it.
+Build your features first.
+Avoid premature optimization at all costs.
+Then when it's time to improve performance look for places where your UI stalls and start modifying your code such that the expensive computation gets called from Slowloris and the callback upates the UI.

+  + Where'd my global scope go?

+Web workers execute in their own scope.
+So you won't have any functions or variables from the browser, nor will you have access to the DOM.
+You can use the importScripts() global in your eval'd code to load .js files similar to how the script tag would do it in the markup.
+See https://developer.mozilla.org/en-US/docs/DOM/Using_web_workers

   + Why do I only get eval?

-Because it's flexible enough to build a good abstraction on, but doesn't encourage you to actually do "real" concurrency.
+Because it's flexible enough to build a good abstraction on, but doesn't encourage you to actually do "real" parallelism.

   + Why do I only get 1 background thread?